 SugarHouse, which opened in 2010, contributed to a 21 percent annual increase in consumer spending in such venues last year, according to the gaming group.
 Pennsylvania’s 11th casino opened in March, McGarvey said, and the law permits four more.

-Players are coming from markets that include those feeding casinos in Atlantic City, said Eric Schippers, a spokesman for Wyomissing, Pennsylvania-based Penn National Gaming Inc. (PENN) The company runs the Hollywood Casino in Grantville, about 15 miles from Harrisburg, Pennsylvania’s capital.
+Players are coming from markets that include those feeding casinos in Atlantic City, said Eric Schippers, a spokesman for Wyomissing, Pennsylvania-based Penn National Gaming Inc. (PENN:US) The company runs the Hollywood Casino in Grantville, about 15 miles from Harrisburg, Pennsylvania’s capital.

 “These facilities have provided a new entertainment option for people to go out and spend their discretionary dollars,” Schippers said.
 Consumer spending on gaming fell 7 percent in New Jersey to $3.32 billion last year, according to the industry group.
 New Jersey’s tax on the receipts is about 10 percent.